 Am I cheap?
 No. Have I had to learn the hard way how to respect my money?
 Yes.
 Would it have been better to learn the basic financial lessons sooner?
 Yes.

-This six-part series walks you through the fundamentals of building healthy habits and saving your money.
-Regardless of what stage you’re at, you’ll learn the basics of personal financial planning, bank services, how to read your credit score, and tips for building your wealth, reducing your debt and navigating your finances through marriage, divorce and even retirement.
+This kicks off a series that walks you through the fundamentals of building healthy financial habits and saving your money.
+Regardless of what stage you’re at, you’ll learn the basics of personal financial planning, bank services, how to read your credit score, and tips for building your wealth.
+This includes everything from reducing your debt to navigating your finances through marriage, divorce, and even retirement.

 But before you can take your first financial planning steps, you need to evaluate where you stand today.